Kees1958/DownloadSentinel/README.md

 _________________________ What you need to set in the OPTIONS

-1. Signup to Virus Total to get a free license key
+1. Signup to Virus Total to get a free license key (required)
-2. Enter up to 12 domains which are white listed.
+2. Enter up to 12 domains which are white listed and/or change the background color (optional)
-3. You can change the back ground color of the warning page

 _________________________ Further development